 - 1.1.
 Fairfield School of Business is committed to freedom of expression and recognises that the protections in UK law for people to hold and express their own opinions extends to their use of social media.
-However, the harm to individuals and communities that can be caused by the misuse of social media is well documented and the school has a duty of care to protect people from abusive and bullying behaviour. - 1.2.
-It is therefore important for individuals to understand the distinction between personal and professional use of social media, and to be aware of the potential risks and consequences of the content they post, regardless of whether such posts are intended to be public or private, as private posts can easily be shared. - 1.3.
-FSB will act in accordance with its policies where it becomes aware that an individual's use of social media gives cause for concern about their suitability to work at or attend the school, or where posts should pose a risk to the school's reputation or its mission.
+However, the harm to individuals and communities that can be caused by the misuse of social media is well documented and FSB has a duty of care to protect people from abusive and bullying behaviour.
+It is therefore important to understand the distinction between personal and professional use of social media, and to be aware of the potential risks and consequences of posing content, regardless of whether such posts are intended to be public or private, as private posts can easily be shared. - 1.2.
+FSB will act in accordance with its policies where it becomes aware that an individual's use of social media gives cause for concern about their suitability to work, or attend a course at FSB, or where posts should pose a risk to the School's reputation or its mission. - 1.3.
+Any breach of the Social Media Policy will be managed under the appropriate FSB disciplinary procedures. - 1.4.
+Nothing in this policy is intended to have the effect of limiting academic freedom or freedom of expression within the law.
+Our Code of Practice on Academic Freedom and Freedom of Expression Policy affirm our commitment to securing people's statutory right to question and test received wisdom and put forward innovative ideas and controversial or unpopular opinions, without jeopardising their academic or professional standing within FSB.

-2. Definitions and Applicability
+2. Definitions

 - 2.1.
 For the purposes of this policy, 'social media' is defined as any online interactive communication tool which encourages participation and exchanges.
 Current examples of these platforms include Facebook, 'X' (formerly Twitter), LinkedIn, TikTok, Instagram, YouTube, Snapchat, WhatsApp, wikis and blogs. - 2.2.
 This policy also covers the practice of 'trolling,' which refers to inflammatory, insincere, digressive, extraneous, or off-topic messages in an online community, which are distinguished from genuine academic discourse by the sole intent to intent of provoking emotional responses or dishonestly misleading people. - 2.3.
-'Moderation' refers to the process by which content and the users that generate content are monitored in an online forum for adherence to the School's Codes of Conduct. - 2.4.
-This Policy applies to all members of the school's academic community (both staff and students) and the content they post any social media platform; it applies equally to public as well as private social media postings, where such private postings are made public, regardless of whether the author has consented the publication. - 2.5.
+'Moderation' refers to the process by which content and the users that generate content are monitored in an online forum for adherence to the School's Codes of Conduct.

+2.4.
 Use of the School's Virtual Learning Environment and employee communications (i.e., emails and instant messaging on Microsoft TeamsTM) is covered separately in its IT Regulations, but aspects of this policy may apply to any shared forums, where individuals can post content as they would do on social media.